M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 - Can also be used to refresh itself in some flows, depending on the IdP.
 - Must be stored securely (server-side or in httpOnly cookies) because it can be used to gain new access tokens indefinitely.

+## Authorization Flows in OIDC / OpenID Connect

 ### Implicit Authorization Flow

 The [Implicit Flow](https://auth0.com/docs/authenticate/login/oidc-conformant-authentication/oidc-adoption-implicit-flow) was originally designed for SPAs where a client secret could not be safely stored.
-It is now considered **deprecated and insecure**.
+It is now considered **deprecated and unsecure**.

 <p align="center">
   <img src="../../img/implicit.png" alt="Diagram" width="400">